Skylar Diggins (24 points, 9 assists, 5 steals, 5 rebounds) named regional's Most Outstanding Player.

 In 1996, Masters graduated cum laude with a bachelor's degree in journalism and politics & government from Ohio Wesleyan University, while also serving as a student assistant in the OWU sports information office.
 Two years later, he earned his master's degree in mass communications (public relations emphasis) from Kansas State University, where he also worked in the KSU sports information office as both a student assistant and graduate intern, specifically focusing on the Wildcats' women's basketball and volleyball programs.

-An active member of CoSIDA since 1996, Masters is in his 14th year as a district coordinator on that organization's Academic All-America Committee.
-He also is a member of the Football Writers Association of America (FWAA) and United States Basketball Writers Association (USBWA).
+An active member of CoSIDA since 1996, Masters was elected to a three-year term as an at-large representative on the Association's Board of Directors in June 2013.
+He also is in his 16th year as a district coordinator on the CoSIDA Academic All-America Committee.
+In addition, Masters is a member of the Football Writers Association of America (FWAA) and United States Basketball Writers Association (USBWA).

-A native of San Francisco, Calif., the 38-year-old Masters now makes his home in Mishawaka.
+A native of San Francisco, the 40-year-old Masters now calls Mishawaka, Ind., home.